inkVerb/VIP/101-shell/Lesson-00.md

 # Shell 101
 ## Lesson 0: Terminal Control

-`cd ~/School/VIP/shell/101`

 ___

 ### Orientation

-This is normal text, which may label or tell something, it is rare.
+This is normal text, which may label or tell something, it is rare in these lessons.

-*This italics text is a note that helps teach and explain something in a lesson.*
+*This italics text is a note that helps teach and explain something in a lesson*

 *The following is called "preformatted" text, which uses a "monospace" font:* `preformatted monospace text`

 *Preformatted text indicates computer code.
-Many websites do this.* `i am computer code`
+Many websites do this* `i am computer code`

 *This note explains code later on this line, but don't enter it in the terminal* `read me but not for terminal`

+*When a line begins with a number like this number 257:* | **257** : *enter the* `preformatted text` *after it into the terminal*

-`i am a command to be entered in the terminal`
+| **1** : `echo i am a command to be entered in the terminal`

-`i am another terminal command` *This is a very important note specifically about the command just entered*
+| **2** : `echo i am another terminal command` *This is a very important note specifically about the command just entered*

-`third terminal command`
+| **3** : `third terminal command`

-*Note that was the third terminal command, but it won't actually work*
+*Note those were three terminal commands, but the third one didn't actually work, but you should have entered it anyway just to watch it not work*

+*These numbers help keep track of your place in the lesson and clarify which code you should enter into the terminal*

+`preformatted code like this` *that does not have a number is only for reference, not to be entered into the terminal*

 *Let's enter the fourth and final command, which also won't work*

-`fourth broken command`
+| **4** : `fourth broken command`

 *That's the end of the Orientation*

+*Now, on to a basic understanding of controlling an app from the terminal...*

 ___

+### Controlling apps via terminal

-`gedit`
+| **5** : `gedit`

 *Note gedit opened*